 Where a specific business need for wireless access has been identified, configure wireless access on client machines to allow access only to authorized wireless networks.
-For devices that do not have an essential wireless business purpose, disable wireless access in the hardware configuration (basic input/output system or extensible firmware interface).
+For devices

 4 Logging and Auditing

 The items in this section describe how to configure logging, log monitoring, and auditing, using tools included in most distributions.